-This working dog vest is made in the cape style, so that’s lightweight and won’t slow down your dog.
+This working dog vest is made in the cape style so that it is lightweight and won’t slow down your dog.
 Each vest is made in the USA from two layers of durable nylon with an added reflective strip for safety at night.

 Need an easy place to store your dog’s service dog essentials?
 This service vest comes with two zippered pockets, each with a rubber pull to make it extra easy on your fingers.

 Easy to Put On